Effective leaders actively work to break the glass ceiling.

-One way he develops rapport is regular evening social events where he can get to know his team better, and they him.
+One way he develops rapport is through regular evening social events where he can get to know his team better and them.
 He has four male managers and one female manager, Kelly.

 Although her husband shares the workload at home, it seems there is always a game, play, concert or meeting that falls on the same night as one of Brad’s social events.
 It also doesn’t help that Brad chooses activities she has little interest in.

 As rapport develops more between Brad and his male managers, due to them becoming accustomed to and thus comfortable with each other, Brad unknowingly develops preferences for his male managers with the good intention of building trust and rapport.